Legal aspects of gender reassignment in the Czech Republic

 What is the Czech legal order based on?

 The Czech legal system currently recognises two genders – male and female.
 This duality is enshrined in the Civil Code and other legal norms.
-Although in recent years, ideas for the recognition of non-binary or other categories have emerged from time to time, the legislation has so far remained within the traditional framework and legislators do not intend to change anything in this respect.
+Although in recent years, ideas for the recognition of non-binary or other categories have emerged from time to time, legislation has so far remained within the traditional framework and legislators do not intend to change anything in this respect.
 The identification of sex is based on the information given in the birth certificate, which is of fundamental importance for the legal status of each person.

 Are you solving a similar problem?